random-forests/tensorflow-workshop/extras/sentiment_analysis/tutorial.md

 # by default the model_dir is "sentiment_analysis_output"
 $ python sentiment_analysis.py --mode=classify --model_dir="sentiment_analysis_output"
 ```
 Make sure you pass the same arguments to `sentiment_analysis.py` and
 `sentiment_analysis.py --mode=classify`, since it will load the same model you
 just trained make sure you're building the same model running in both modes.

 Here are some sentences we tried with a model that got 82% accuracy, we can get
-about 86% accuracy with the model training it for ~6000 steps, but we found that
+about 86% accuracy with the model training it for ~6000 steps.
-the model trained around ~4000 is more fun to play with.

 ```
 Write your review (or type <exit> to exit): it was fine i guess